ccarabine/memory-game/README.md

 *  User Stories: <a name="userstories"></a>
 User Goals
 * As a user, I want to play an online game
-* As a user, I want to read the rules and understand how to play the game
+* As a user how has never played the game before, I want to read the rules and understand how to play the game
 * As a user, I want to be able to know how the scoring works
 * As a user, I want to be able to know when I have matched two cards
 * As a user, I want to know when I have finished the game and see my score